illiumst/self-replicating-neural-networks/README.md

 - [x] Box-Plot of Avg.
 Distance of clones from parent

-- [ ] Search subspace between two fixpoints by linage(10**-5), check were they end up
+- [x] Search subspace between two fixpoints by linage(10**-5), check were they end up

-- [ ] How are basins / "attractor areas" shaped?
+- [x] How are basins / "attractor areas" shaped?
-      - Weired.... tbc...
-      -

 # Future Todos: